AdaCore/spark2014/language_design/source/globalparam.rst

 Dynamic Semantics
 ^^^^^^^^^^^^^^^^^

 There is no change to the dynamic semantics of Ada.
-The extended semantics are checked by static analyis.
+The extended semantics are checked by static analysis.

 Mode Refinement
 ---------------